 As discussed in the process section of this page, placing a dental implant involves different stages.
 First, Dr. Gonzalez places the titanium implant into the hole formerly occupied by the natural tooth root.
 Then he closes the gum incision, and you wait for your jawbone to grow around the titanium implant, making it a part of the jaw.
 This takes from 3 to 6 months, depending on the rate of your bone growth.
 Next, the post is attached, and the gums need time to heal around it for another six weeks.
 Finally, the crown/artificial tooth is attached to the post to complete your dental implant.

 Start to finish will take between four and seven months.
 From there your implant will likely last the remainder of your life, requiring nothing more than attentive home hygiene.
 They are well worth the wait.

-What are the advantages of having a dental implant?
+The advantages of having a dental implants

 - Dental implants behave exactly like natural teeth, so the patient can eat any foods and chew normally.